Designations Congruent with Things: Chapter 26

 Yes.

-That is, indeed, evidently too much to ask.
+That is, indeed and evidently, too much to ask.

-The room, impervious to his pointless irritation, proceeds with its unthinking existence in a silent, unconscious rebuke.
+The room, impervious to his irritation, proceeds with its unthinking existence in silent, unconscious rebuke.

 Meh, you don’t really want to go to this thing, so why are you so concerned about punctuality? his brain queries, simultaneously defending and impersonating Newton.